NCHitsman/portfolio-site/README.md

 ## Home Page

-### Used ThreeJS and three-react/fiber to make a custom background.
+### Used Three.js and three-react/fiber to make a custom background.

 #